Progressive Familial Intrahepatic Cholestasis Treatment & Management

 Medical Care

-The general treatment of cholestasis applies to progressive familial intrahepatic cholestasis; please see the article Cholestasis for treatment information.
+The general treatment of cholestasis applies to progressive familial intrahepatic cholestasis (PFIC); please see the article Cholestasis for treatment information.
 The disease typically does not respond to any form of medical therapy.
 Some have reported success in treating patients with progressive familial intrahepatic cholestasis with ursodeoxycholic acid (20-30 mg/kg/d), which may be tried as an initial treatment.
-Other therapies for the symptomatic relief of pruritus include antihistamines, rifampin, and bile acid-binding agents.
+[5] Other therapies for the symptomatic relief of pruritus include antihistamines, rifampin, and bile acid-binding agents.

 Surgical Care

 Liver transplantation is indicated in patients with decompensated cirrhosis or with a failed diversion with debilitating pruritus.
-The clinical courses and outcomes for PFIC1 recipients after living-donor liver transplantation are still not that good when compared with PFIC2 recipients.
-Hori et al reported 14 PFIC patients who underwent living-donor liver transplantation, comprising 11 PFIC1 and 3 PFIC2 patients.
-Three of 11 PFIC1 recipients died, while the 3 recipients with PFIC2 survived.[13]
-Liver transplantation is the only effective treatment of PFIC3.[10]
+[5] Historically, the clinical courses and outcomes for PFIC1 recipients after living-donor liver transplantation have not been that good when compared with PFIC2 recipients.
+Hori et al reported 14 PFIC patients who underwent living-donor liver transplantation, comprising 11 PFIC1 and three PFIC2 patients.
+Three of 11 PFIC1 recipients died, while the three recipients with PFIC2 survived.
+[25] A more recent report of seven patients who underwent liver transplantation for PFIC1 showed 100% patient and graft survival.
+[26] There wasno disease recurrence nor graft loss nor severe extrahepatic manifestations that necessitated hospitalization or surgery, but two patients had persistently high liver parameters albeit with "excellent" liver function.
+[26]

 Consultations